How to get to the Azores?

 To get straight to the point, unless you have the luxury to be traveling on your own yacht, you will need to fly.

-Read on to discover the best way to get to the Azores and we share how to get a free connecting flight.
+Read on to discover how to reach the Azores and we share how to get a free connecting flight.

 This article covers how to fly into the Azores.
 Read our comprehensive island-hopping guide to discover the best ways to get from island to island.